asalber/asalber.github.io/statistics/manual/regression.md

 ----------

 In most cases the goal of a dependency study is not only to detect a relation between two variables, but also to express that relation with a mathematical function, $$y=f(x)$$ in order to predict the dependent variable for every value of the independent one.
-The part of Statistics in charge of constructing such a function is **regression**, and the function is kwnon as **regression function** or **regression model**.
+The part of Statistics in charge of constructing such a function is called  **regression**, and the function is kwnon as **regression function** or **regression model**.

 ### Simple regression models

-Depending on the type of function there are a lot of types of regression models The most common are shown in the table below.
+There are a lot of types of regression models.
+The most common models are shown in the table below.

   |**Model**  |  **Equation**       |